 Using large administrative databases to identify caregivers, Stall’s research will be looking to quantify the problem and provide a baseline so that strategies can be created to implement support for caregivers.

-Also focusing on mental health is Health Services Research PhD candidate Michael Lebenbaum.
+Also focusing on mental health is Health Systems Research PhD candidate Michael Lebenbaum.
 He is evaluating the causal effects of mental health on an individual’s social capital, such as their group of friends, support network, and even sense of belonging.

 “This area of research involves many disciplines, from health economics to epidemiology.
 It is part of the reason why I chose to focus on it, as well as the challenge it offers considering there are strong reciprocal effects between your mental health and social capital,” said Lebenbaum.